aknwosu/inverted-index-cp1/README.md

 ### Features of this Application ###

-  * Supports Upload of JSON file created following the format displayed below:
+  * Supports Upload of JSON file created following the format:
 ` [
     {"title": "Required",
     "text":"Do include some content on the subject matter."